potestiolab/canvas/README.md

 * **`topol.top`**: File containing the topology of all-atom representation;

-* **`dom.txt`**: Optional - **but strongly recommended** - In principle a BioMolecule presents more domains.
+* **`dom.txt`**: Optional - **but strongly recommended** - In principle a biomolecule presents more domains.
 Thus, it could be a good pratice writing a file containing the list of atoms separated in domains.
-Indeed, this file is very useful for preventing bonds between CG beads that belongs to different domains, for guarantee system flexibility when the CANVAS model is constructed [^3].
-This file is organized as follows:
+Indeed, this file is very useful for preventing bonds between CG beads that belongs to different domains, for guarantee system flexibility when the CANVAS model is constructed. [^3] This file is organized as follows:
   - Each row contains the _atom number_ of the atoms that belong to the same domain separated by spaces.
   - The number of columns is equal to the number of domains.